Youss0714/fils/replit.md

   - Added print functionality to invoice list page with proper invoice-only output
   - Both print and PDF download now work seamlessly from both invoice list and detail pages
   - Print functionality removes all UI elements except invoice content for clean printing
+  - Fixed print button navigation issue that was causing full page refresh by replacing window.location.href with wouter navigation

 The application follows modern web development best practices with a focus on type safety, user experience, and maintainable code architecture adapted for African markets.